-Using the K-12 Planner, sketch out an overview of what you plan to cover each year.
+Using the 12-Year Planner, sketch out an overview of what you plan to cover each year.
 If you are just beginning, don’t feel as if you need to fill out the whole thing at once.
 It is intended to be something that you add to and update throughout the homeschooling years.
 If you already partway through the homeschool journey, just note what you’ve already done, and sketch out what needs to be done in the remaining years.
 Doing this will help you create an overall plan that not only meets requirements, but will also prepare your student for the next stage of life.

 Working plan binder: the treetop view

 As you look forward to each new school year, photocopy or print from online the table of contents from each major resource you plan to use.
 Use a highlighter or pencil to note which chapters or lessons you plan to cover.

 On your personal planner or wall calendar, pencil in the range of lesson or chapter numbers you hope to do each week or month.
 I would suggest that planning four school days worth of lessons is probably realistic, even if you teach for five days.
 You are teaching children, not books, and it sometimes takes longer than a day to fully understand a concept or complete an assignment.